1. Introduction to Au Ver à Soie Silk Threads

 Metallic Accents:

-Color System Tip: Soie 100/3 and Soie Perlee share color numbers, but their shades differ from Soie d’Alger.
-For nuanced tonal work, Soie d’Alger’s unique palette is a treasure trove.
+Color System Tip: Soie 100/3 and Soie Perlée share color numbers, but their shades differ from Soie d’Alger.

 7.2 Maximizing Value and Budget Alternatives

-Cost-Per-Meter Comparison: Soie 100/3 is often more economical per meter than Soie Perlée, especially for large-scale or detailed projects.
-Its high twist means less fraying, so you waste less thread over time.
+Cost-Per-Meter Perspective: Soie 100/3 can be more economical per meter than Soie Perlée, especially on large or detailed work.

 Actionable Advice:

-• Build your palette with versatile threads like Soie d’Alger and Soie 100/3.
+- Build a base palette with Soie d’Alger and Soie 100/3.

 8. Troubleshooting Common Silk Thread Issues